anvaka/VivaGraphJS/README.md

 Tuning layout algorithm
 ----------------------------------------------------
 Graphs vary by their nature.
-Some graphs have hundreds of nodes and few edges (or links), somew might connect every node with every other.
+Some graphs have hundreds of nodes and few edges (or links), some might connect every node with every other.
 Tuning the physics often helps get the best layout.
 Consider the following example:

 ```javascript